 I gave up my morning lattes last year.
 When you really are up against it, two lattes in the morning equates to a bottle of Cava, which I would treat myself to once a week.
 Once you start looking at everything in denominations of £5, you can start to evaluate how much things cost and what you would prefer to spend your money on.
 It might be bottles of Cava, but you get the gist.

 Every year I am too broke to hit the sales and this year is no exception.
 However, if you feel the need to hit the shops, then do so.
 However, it’s best to have a cool-off period.
 If you are anything like me, it will be just an impulse buy to make you instantly feel good.
 However, unless you really need it.
 Rather than just wanting it.
 Put it back.
 Step away from the January sales unless you have allocated a budget for it.

 5. Invest in YOU

 Shaw Academy has been offering free courses recently.
 If you fancy learning a new skill or developing existing ones, then this is the time to look around.
 I am going to teach myself photography and editing skills this year.
 You don’t even have to spend money.
 Google and YouTube are my go-to places to learn about a new product.
 What have you always wanted to try?
-2019 should be your year to do whatever makes you happy and fulfilled.
+This should be the year to do whatever makes you happy and fulfilled.